AlexMachi/alexmachi.github.io/_posts/2024-10-18-Active-Directory-Project-Part-1.md

 ### Windows Server 2022:

 ### Windows 10:
-Download the Windows 10 Media Creation Tool from Microsoft's official website.
+Download the Windows 10 Media Creation Tool from [Microsoft's official website](https://www.microsoft.com/en-ca/software-download/windows10/){:target="_blank"}.
 This tool will create a Windows 10 ISO image file, which can be used to install Windows 10 on a virtual machine within VirtualBox.

 ### Ubuntu Server:

 ### Kali Linux: